joelguittet/meta-chip/README.md

 The main positions of this meta layer are the following:
 * A single meta layer for all NextThingCo C.H.I.P. boards.
 Today, C.H.I.P. and C.H.I.P.
 PRO are both supported.
 * The same baseline for all boards: same u-boot version (2016.01), the same kernel version (4.4), the same default kernel configuration.
-Only the specificities of the hardware differs (device tree and WiFi driver module).
+Only the specificities of the hardware differ (device tree and WiFi driver module).
 * A step by step tutorial to help you building and flashing your first C.H.I.P. board (see chapter Using just below).
 * Some simple tools to flash the boards (a single script to launch).

 The whishes of the meta layer is to provide the most important abstraction to the hardware.
 Following the design rules described above, many applications can be executed on C.H.I.P. or C.H.I.P.
 PRO without to worry about the hardware version used in you final design.

-Moreover, the meta layer is improved thinking to the impacts on your own meta layer and trying to reducing them at the maximum.
+Moreover, the meta layer is improved thinking to the impacts on your own meta layer and trying to reduce them to the minimum.

 Images
 --

 The following images are available:
 * chip-image-minimal: the minimal image which is used to get the hardware running.
-It has USB Gagdet with console over USB OTG port feature.
 Images all require this image.

 The wanted image is chosen during the build with bitbake command.